PranavKomandur1234/Coding-Challenge-F21/README.md

 ACM Fall 2021 Research Coding Challenge

-For this challenge I calculated the overall sentiment score of the input text.
+For this challenge, I calculated the overall sentiment score of the input text.
+To facilitate analysis, I edited the input.txt file so that each line is a sentence.
+I originally planned to replace the question mark and exclamation mark with a period and get rid of it.
+However, as will be explained later, they are too important.

-The library I used was vaderSentiment.
-This library has a large dataset that is already included.
-When you run a sentence through the analyzer it returns a dictionary that contains four keys.
-Those keys are, positive, neutral, negative, and compound.
-The compound key is what is used to determine the overall sentiment of the sentence.
-A compound score greater than or equal to .05 can be considered a positive sentiment.
-Less than or equal to -.05 is negative and in between is neutral.
+I used vaderSentiment.
+This library has a large data set already included.
+When you pass a sentence through the parser, it returns a dictionary with four keys.
+These keys are positive, neutral, negative and compound.
+Compound keys are used to determine the overall feeling of the sentence.
+A composite score greater than or equal to 0.05 can be considered a positive emotion.
+Less than or equal to 0.05 is negative and between the two it is neutral.

-The program reads the input file one line at a time and passes that line into the analyzer.
-A dictionary with the four keys is produced and the compound score is compared to the scoring mentioned above.
-Depending on that score, either the positive score, negative score, or neutral score is incremented by one.

-A total count is also maintaned.
-Once every line has been read it calculates the total percentage of positive, negative and neutral scores.
-The highest of the three is the overall sentiment of the text.
-I also store the individual line scores in a seperate file.
+My program reads the input file one line at a time and passes that line to the parser.
+Generate a dictionary with four keys and compare the composite punctuation with the previous punctuation.
+Based on the score, a positive score, a negative score, or a neutral score is increased by one.
+Also save the total.
+After reading all the lines, calculate the total percentage of positive, negative, and neutral scores.
+The highest of the three is the overall mood of the text.
+I also save the scores for each row in a separate file.

-The final score for this text was a postive sentiment at 48%.
-The negative score ended at roughly 27%.
-And the neutral score ended up at 24% This means that overall the sentiment of the text was positive.
-This was kind of surprising to me given the the first paragraph.

-Need to run pip install vadersentiment to install the required libraries.

 The Resource I used - Simplifying Sentiment Analysis using VADER in Python https://medium.com/analytics-vidhya/simplifying-social-media-sentiment-analysis-using-vader-in-python-f9e6ec6fc52f